 Bankruptcy often involves documenting an individual’s assets and using them to pay their outstanding debts.
 The type of bankruptcy they file will impact how this process works.
 Other approaches include working with the courts to build an agreed-upon repayment plan.

 Bankruptcy Offers a Fresh Start

 Bankruptcy can offer individuals a fresh start.
 Typically, this legal process will allow you to discard all your outstanding debts eventually.
 With these debts relieved, you can finally move forward with your life.
+There is no age limit to file for bankruptcy, but the requirements and consequences may vary based on the age of the filer.
 You shouldn’t avoid filing for bankruptcy because you’re experiencing guilt and shame.
 The sensation of freedom in knowing that your debts are gone can outweigh any other negative emotions associated with bankruptcy.

 If you’re on the fence about filing for bankruptcy, consider working with a bankruptcy lawyer.
 They can:

 - Tell you if filing for bankruptcy makes sense in your situation

 - Explain the different types of bankruptcy to you

 - Explain the tax considerations involved with filing